OnlineJobVacanciesESSnetBigData/JobTitleProcessing_FR/README.md

 ### c.
 Train a SVM model

-Some ressources for French language can be found in XXX.
-Training data and models are not shared for now, but main results for French case can be found in the [notebooks](https://github.com/OnlineJobVacanciesESSnetBigData/JobTitleProcessing_FR/tree/master/notebooks).
+Some ressources for French language can be found in Training data and models are not shared for now, but main results for French case can be found in the [notebooks](https://github.com/OnlineJobVacanciesESSnetBigData/JobTitleProcessing_FR/tree/master/notebooks).